yoojeenwoo/EE209AS/README.md

 users of the contract cannot access privileged information)
 * Untrusted devices cannot add themselves to the network
 * Robustness to protect system in case one of the sensors is compromised (Cloning attack, faked sensor readings)
-* Limits DoS attacks on the network, since network transactions cost ether (are untrusted entities capable of obtaining our private ether?)
+* Limits DoS attacks on the network
 * Transparent and tamper-proof smart contract code.
 Smart Contracts provide device autonomy
 * Removes need to build complicated in-house update management systems or trust third-parties, reducing operation costs
 * Built-in log for successful and unsuccessful updates